lucacracco/robo-drupal8/DEVELOPING.md

 ```
 composer install --working-dir=robo-drupal8
 mkdir test
-cp robo-drupal8/rd8-project/composer.json test/
+cp robo-drupal8/test-project/composer.json test/
 cd test
-git init
 composer install
 ```

-The new `rd8-project` directory will have a composer dependency on your local clone of RD8 via a `../rd8` symlink.
+The new `test` directory will have a composer dependency on your local clone of RD8 via a `../robo-drupal8` symlink.
-You can therefore make changes to files in `rd8` and see them immediately reflected in `rd8-project/vendor/lucacracco/robo-drupal8`.
+You can therefore make changes to files in `robo-drupal8` and see them immediately reflected in `test/vendor/lucacracco/robo-drupal8`.